Skip to main content

 • No lot number or expiration date

-• Sold in non-pharmaceutical packaging (like bulk jugs or squeeze bottles)
+• Sold in non-pharmaceutical packaging (such as bulk jugs or squeeze bottles)

 • Label says "for laboratory use only" or "not for human use"